tc39/proposal-string-prototype-codepoints/README.md

 Currently language APIs provide two ways to access entire code points:

 1.  `codePointAt` allows to retrieve a code point at a known position.
 The issue is that position is usually unknown in advance if you're just iterating over the string, and you need to manually calculate it on each iteration with a manual `for(;;)` loop and a magically looking expression like `pos += currentCodePoint <= 0xFFFF ?
 1 : 2`.
-1. `String.prototype[Symbol.iterator]` which allows a hassle-free iteration over string codepoints, but yields their string values, which are inefficient to work with in performance-critical lexers.
+1.  `String.prototype[Symbol.iterator]` which allows a hassle-free iteration over string codepoints, but yields their string values, which are inefficient to work with in performance-critical lexers, and still lack position information.

 ## Proposed solution

-We propose the addition of a `codePoints()` method functionally similar to the `[@@iterator]`, but yielding numerical values of code points instead of string ones, this way combining the benefits of both approaches presented above while avoiding the related pitfalls in consumer code.
+We propose the addition of a `codePoints()` method functionally similar to the `[@@iterator]`, but yielding positions and numerical values of code points instead of just string values, this way combining the benefits of both approaches presented above while avoiding the related pitfalls in consumer code.

 ## Naming